 Don’t give MBIs over the phone

-Plan call centers currently don’t give HICNs to beneficiaries over the phone.
-Once MBIs start being used, plan call centers also shouldn’t give MBIs to a beneficiaries over the phone.
+Plan call centers didn't give HICNs to beneficiaries over the phone and plan call centers also shouldn’t give MBIs to a beneficiaries over the phone.
 Beneficiaries can usually get most of their health plan services with their plan IDs, so they shouldn’t need their MBIs.

 Plans should always confirm they have the right address on file for beneficiaries and tell them to make sure that the Social Security Administration has their correct mailing address.

-If beneficiaries call before October 1, 2018 to ask for their MBIs because they haven’t gotten their new Medicare cards yet, plans should let them know that the new Medicare cards are still being mailed.
+If beneficiaries call to ask for their MBIs because they haven’t gotten their new Medicare cards yet, plans should let them know that they should contact Medicare.

 Use MBIs on standardized materials

-The HICN is now used on many standardized forms and letters.
-We’ll be revising these materials just for MBI use, but until they're ready, plans should keeping using the forms they have with either the HICN or MBI as appropriate.
+The HICN was used on many standardized forms and letters.
+We’ve been revising these materials just for MBI use, but until they're ready, plans should keeping using the forms they have with either the HICN or MBI as appropriate.